-"Matter" was released from the soundtrack to Nutty Professor II: The Klumps, co-starring Jackson and Eddie Murphy.
-Then 34, the youngest of the musically talented Jackson children had wrapped the '90s with 18 top 10 Hot 100 hits, second only to Mariah Carey's 19.
+“Matter” was released from the soundtrack to Nutty Professor II: The Klumps, co-starring Jackson and Eddie Murphy.
+Then 34, the youngest of the musically talented Jackson children had wrapped the 1990s at No. 2 on Billboard‘s Top Artist of the Decade chart, behind only Mariah Carey.
+Between “Matter” and the following year’s seven-week Hot 100 No. 1 “All for You,” Jackson looked prime to expand her chart conquests into the new millennium.